davidaurelio/setup-referee-sinon/README.md

 - `require('setup-referee-sinon/globals')` additionally creates `referee`, `assert`, `refute`, `expect` and `sinon` as global variables.

-- `require('setup-referee-sinon/amd')` does the basic setup and creates a global synchronous `define` function that hooks into node’s `require`, allowing to `require` AMD modules.
+- `require('setup-referee-sinon-amd')` does the basic setup and creates a global synchronous `define` function that hooks into node’s `require`, allowing to `require` AMD modules.
   It also defines “referee”, “assert”, “refute”, “expect” and “sinon” AMD modules for usage in tests.

-- `require('setup-referee-sinon/amd-globals')` additionaly creates globals.
+- `require('setup-referee-sinon-amd/globals')` additionaly creates globals.